Port de Soller Beach

 The closest beach to Palma is at Ca'n Pere Antoni.
 This stretch of golden sandy beach starts just beyond the cathedral.
 A promenade and cycle path runs along its length but behind these lies the main road that takes you to Palma airport.

-In the week preceding the 16th of August, Alaro hosts one of its biggest events in honour of its patron saint, known as the Festes de Sant Roc.
+In the week preceding the 16 August, Alaro hosts one of its biggest events in honour of its patron saint, known as the Festes de Sant Roc.
 Historically, it commemorates the eradication of the plague in the 17th century by the miraculous intervention of Sant Roc.
 Along with the usual street parties and concerts, there is a parade of chariots, a procession of giants Cabit & Bassa and, of course, the town’s own ‘Correfoc’, which involves firework displays and devil dancing.

 Alaro also hosts a market on Saturday mornings, where you can buy all kinds of local produce including fresh fruit and vegetables, handmade jewellery, clothing and more.